Punitive Damages in NC Car Accident Cases (2026)

 The Bottom Line

-Punitive damages in NC car accident cases exist to punish drivers whose conduct goes beyond ordinary negligence into willful or wanton territory -- drunk driving, extreme speeding, road rage.
+Punitive damages in NC car accident cases exist to punish drivers whose conduct goes beyond ordinary negligence into willful or wanton territory — drunk driving, extreme speeding, road rage.
 They are capped at the greater of $250,000 or three times your compensatory damages, with one critical exception: the cap does not apply to DWI cases.
-But punitive damages are rare in practice because insurance does not cover them, they require a higher evidence standard, and they must be collected from the defendant personally.
+Corporate defendants face an additional bar under § 1D-15(c): vicarious liability alone does not support punitive damages against an employer.
+And unlike compensatory damages, punitive damages are fully taxable income.
+These are the gaps that hurt clients who do not know what they are dealing with.

 What Are Punitive Damages?